 I don’t have a picture of my cleared yard to share, but they worked almost until sundown to get everything loaded (I thought it would be rude to try and sneak pictures).
 But imagine no pine straw; it’s basically a smothered and unkempt front lawn just like before, only greener and actually mowed thanks to new access to the grass.

 I am really glad I tried this out.
 Even though the back yard still has a ton of pine straw, I think I’m going to give this another shot (for the back) this weekend and do it again next year.
 If I can’t get rid of it all, no real loss; I just have to clear room for a burn pile.
-Plus, this also seems like a good way to possibly get rid of the random bamboo shoots that are still trying to creep over from my neighbor’s yard (maybe again, what I see as a problem is actually something wants to find?).
+Plus, this also seems like a good way to possibly get rid of the random bamboo sprouts that are still trying to creep over from my neighbor’s yard (maybe again, what I see as a problem is actually something wants to find?).

 And the best part?
 While my yard was being cleared, I had the opportunity to do some more work on the stairs inside and put up the Christmas tree.
 I’m so close to finishing the stairs, and I’m getting super excited about showing you the finished results.